flook25/FlexSim-Warehouse-Simulation-Project/README.md

 <!--
 IMPORTANT: This is the most critical part!
 1. Record a short video of your FlexSim model running.
-2. Convert it to a GIF using a tool like 'ScreenToGif' or an online converter.
+2. Convert it to a GIF (e.g., using ScreenToGif).
 3. Upload the GIF to this GitHub repository and replace the link below.
 -->
 <div align="center">